 Decision Date.

 In order to ensure that the CDSP is not in breach of its obligation under Code to provide the industry with an AUGE and the associated AUGE table which allocates UIG via weighting factors, a decision on 0873 needs to be made as early as possible.
-The suggested drop-dead decision date is the 31 August 2024, to ensure that the CDSP have sufficient time to procure an AUGE to be in place by May 2025 to produce an AUG Table for AUG Year 26/27.
+At the June 2024 Panel Meeting, the Panel Ofgem representative Matthew Brown asked for the drop dead decision date, CDSP confirm this was 31 August 2024 to ensure that the CDSP have sufficient time to procure an AUGE to be in place by May 2025 to produce an AUG Table for AUG Year 26/27.
 This procurement (if 0873 is rejected by Ofgem) would be to fill the two-year gap between the existing AUGE contract and potential 0868 AUGE (if approved).
 This will require Panel to consider the Final Modification Report in August.
+To meet this August date, the Panel would either need to approve a shortened consultation period (the recommendation is 10 days) or to agree that the Final Modification Report will be considered at short notice.

+[Workgroup Participants agreed that a 10-day consultation was adequate and would allow the required timescales.]

-10-dayScope of an AUGE procurement if Ofgem reject Modification 0873:
+Scope of an AUGE procurement if Ofgem reject Modification 0873:

-If Ofgem decide to reject Modification 0873, then it will be necessary for the CDSP to procure an AUGE on the existing AUGE scope due to the tight timescales.
+If Ofgem decides to reject Modification 0873, then it will be necessary for the CDSP to procure an AUGE on the existing AUGE scope due to the tight timescales.
 With the reduced procurement timeline, CDSP will have less time to conduct industry engagement to gather requirements.
 CDSP will still have a Stakeholder Evaluation Panel but expect that the scope of the AUGE will mirror that of the existing AUGE.

 Legal Text

-Legal Text has been provided by SGN and is published alongside this report].
+Legal Text has been provided by SGN and is published alongside this report: Legal Text 0873.

 Workgroup Assessment